IMGIITRoorkee/omniport-docker/README.md

 Note that `<user>` here refers to the user you will be running Docker as.
 This is most likely your non-root administrator (UID 1000 in most cases).
 Check out the files `/etc/subuid` and `etc/subgid` for a hint as to who this `<user>` is.

+Then change directory to `/home` and ensure that the home directory of `<user>` has world execute permissions on it.
+It most likely won't so, grant the permission: `chmod o+x <user>/`.
+The goal is to ensure that all directories above and leading upto the project have the `x` permission enabled.

 ### Cloning repositories

+Clone this repository itself into a folder preferably in your `~/Documents` or `/home/<user>` directory.
+Then change into `omniport-docker` and continue following the instructions.
+All commands must be executed from this directory, unless explicitly instructed otherwise.

 Clone the repositories using the scripts in `./scripts/clone`.
 Go in the specified order.